Curating the City: Legacy Businesses

 Our Position

 Legacy businesses vary widely and there is no one-size-fits-all solution to meeting their needs.
 They may be housed in older buildings, both nondescript and those that are architecturally significant.
-Some buildings may have been altered over time to support new uses by the original owner, or by a new owner.
+Some buildings may have been altered over time to support new uses by the longtime owner, or by a new owner.

 A local study conducted in Long Beach found the future of its legacy businesses will come into question when baby boomer owners retire in the next five to fifteen years.
-This is the reality of Jorge Tello, owner of La Casa del Mariachi in Boyle Heights.
-While his sister promises to keep the shop going when he retires, who will local mariachi musicians turn to for custom suits after her?

 In September 2019, the Los Angeles City Council adopted a motion by Councilmember Curren Price, Jr., instructing the Economic and Workforce Development Department to study legacy business programs created in other cities and to provide recommendations for implementing a similar program in Los Angeles.
 The City Council’s Economic Development and Jobs (EDJ) Committee began consideration of a new citywide legacy business program in March 2022, which the City Council adopted later that year.
 The Conservancy joined over 20 community-based organizations in support of the program.
 More information about the program’s approval can be found in City Council File No. 19-0781.